Form Element Types

 ESRI ArcGIS Web Map

-The ESRI ArcGIS Web Map element allows you to integrate an ESRI map into your form.
+The Esri ArcGIS Web Map element allows you to integrate an ESRI map into your form.

 The ESRI ArcGIS Web Map Element Details fields